AriFordsham/GHCWiki/generics-propositional-equality.md

 This page sketches the ideas how to equip `GHC.Generics` with type-level reasoning facilities.
+This page describes *work in progress*.
+Initially responsible for this page is Gabor Greif.

 # Motivation